 3) The acreage of each buffered polygon is calculated and all polygons smaller than 0.1 ha are deleted.
-It should be noticed that the threshold of 0.1 ha (approximatively 9 contiguous S2 pixels) is larger than the Minimum Mapping Unit from the technical specifications to better consider the observed agricultural practises in Uganda.
-Indeed, polygons below 0.1 ha are considered spectrally heterogenous and are not deemed fit to serve as input into training samples for classification.
-Nevertheless, this change is the only deviation from the feasibility study report and the MMU for the classification output is still set to 0.04 ha as required.
+It should be noticed that the threshold of 0.1 ha (approximatively 10 contiguous S2 pixels) is larger than the Minimum Mapping Unit from the technical specifications.
+Polygons below 0.1 ha are considered spectrally too heterogenous to serve as input into training samples for classification.
+The MMU for the classification output is still set to 0.04 ha as required.